Chevrolet Impala: First generation (1958)

-For 1958, GM was promoting its 50th year of business, and introduced anniversary models for each brand; Cadillac, Buick, Oldsmobile, Pontiac, and Chevrolet.
-The 1958 models shared a common appearance on the top models for each brand; Cadillac Eldorado Seville, Buick Limited Riviera, Oldsmobile Starfire 98, Pontiac Bonneville Catalina, and the Chevrolet Bel-Air Impala.
+For 1958, GM was promoting its 50th year of business, and introduced anniversary models for Cadillac, Buick, Oldsmobile, Pontiac, and Chevrolet.
+The 1958 models shared a common appearance on the top models for each brand; Cadillac Eldorado Seville, Buick Limited Riviera, Oldsmobile Starfire 98, Pontiac Bonneville, and the Chevrolet Impala.

-The Impala was introduced for the 1958 model year as a top-of-the-line Bel Air in 2-door hardtops and convertibles.
+The Impala was introduced for the 1958 model year as a top-of-the-line Bel Air in 2-door hardtops and convertibles; however, "Bel Air" series badging was absent from the car, literature, and advertising.
 From the windshield (A) pillar rearward, the 1958 Bel Air Impala differed structurally from the lower-priced Chevrolet models.
 Hardtops had a slightly shorter greenhouse and longer rear deck.
 The wheelbase of the Impala was longer than the lower-priced models, although the overall length was identical.
 Interiors held a two-spoke steering wheel and color-keyed door panels with brushed aluminum trim.
 No other series included a convertible.

 The 1958 Chevrolet models were longer, lower, and wider than their predecessors.
 The 1958 model year was the first with dual headlamps.
-The tailfins of the 1957 were replaced by deeply sculptured rear fenders.
-Impalas had three taillights each side, while lesser models had two and wagons just one.
+The tailfins of the 1957 model were replaced by deeply sculptured rear fenders.
+Impalas had three taillights on each side, while lesser models had two and wagons had one.
 The Impalas included crossed-flag insignias above the side moldings, as well as bright rocker moldings and dummy rear-fender scoops.

 The standard perimeter-type frame was abandoned, replaced by a unit with rails laid out in the form of an elongated "X".
 Chevrolet claimed that the new frame offered increased torsional rigidity and allowed for a lower placement of the passenger compartment.
 This was a transitional step between traditional construction and the later fully unitized body/chassis; the body structure was also strengthened in the rocker panels and firewall.
 However, this frame was not as effective in protecting the interior structure in a side-impact crash as a traditional perimeter frame.

 A coil spring suspension replaced the previous year's rear leaf springs, and an air-ride system was optional.

 A 283 cuin engine was the standard V8, with ratings of 185 hp, 230 hp, and 250 hp with optional Rochester Ramjet fuel injection.
 Two versions of Chevrolet's 348 cuin V8, its first big-block, were also optional, producing 250 hp with a single four-barrel carburetor and 280 hp with three two-barrels.

-In total, 55,989 Impala convertibles and 125,480 coupes were built representing 15% of Chevrolet production.
-The 1958 Chevrolet Bel Air Impala helped Chevrolet regain the number-one production spot in this recession year.
+In total, 55,989 Impala convertibles and 125,480 coupes were built, representing 15% of Chevrolet production.
+The 1958 Chevrolet Bel Air Impala helped Chevrolet regain the number one production spot in this recession year.